Optimal Verification of (Mis)Information in Networks: Introduction

-Specifically, we describe the diffusion of information using the $SIS$ (\textit{Susceptible}-\textit{Infected}-\textit{Susceptible}) framework, initially developed in epidemiology, where the network is modeled as the number of meetings each individual has per period.
-On this network, two messages pertaining to the true state of world diffuse via word of mouth.
-These messages are contradictory; one is correct about the true state, and the other not (the rumor).
-Individuals are described by their type; two types exist in the population, each biased towards believing one of these messages, and individuals that do not inspect messages ignore discordant ones.
-Inspection is able to reveal instead the veracity of information.
-Consequently, irrespective of which message agents receive, if they inspect it, they become aware of the true state of the world.
-Finally, individuals only pass on information they believe to their neighbors.
+Agents belong to one of two types, each biased towards believing one of these messages.
+Importantly, agents who do not verify ignore messages not in line with their bias.\footnote{This assumption captures the concept of \textit{information avoidance} \citep{golman2017information}, which we discuss in detail in Section \ref{model}.} Verification instead is able to reveal the veracity of information.
+Consequently, irrespective of which message agents receive, if they verify it, they become aware of the true state of the world.
+Finally, agents only pass on information they believe to their neighbors.